sarda-devesh/VSMefx/README.md

 The following command showcases the ability of Mefx to share rejection information for all the input files and folders:

 ```
---graph --rejected all  --file MefCalculator.dll --directory Extensions
+--graph . --rejected all  --file MefCalculator.dll --directory Extensions
 ```

 The main things that we want to focus on in this section are the `--graph` and the `--rejected all` sections of the command.
 The `--rejected all` tells Mefx that we want information about all the rejections, and in the next example we will see how we can get rejection information about particular parts.
-The `--graph` command tells Mefx to generate a [DGML file](https://docs.microsoft.com/en-us/visualstudio/modeling/directed-graph-markup-language-dgml-reference?view=vs-2019) to visualize the rejection graph and see which imports and parts are causing issues.
+The `--graph` option tells Mefx to generate a [DGML file](https://docs.microsoft.com/en-us/visualstudio/modeling/directed-graph-markup-language-dgml-reference?view=vs-2019) to visualize the rejection graph and see which imports and parts are causing issues.
+A path, either relative or absolute, needs to be specified to the graph command to indicate which folder to save the rejection graph in.
+If an invalid path is specified, then Mefx automatically saves the rejection graph in the current working directory.

 The output of running the above command looks like:
 ```
+Listing all the rejection issues
-Listing errors in level 3
+Errors in level 3
 ExtendedOperations.Modulo

-Listing errors in level 2
+Errors in level 2
 ExtendedOperations.ChainOne

-Listing errors in level 1
+Errors in level 1
 MefCalculator.ExportTest
+MefCalculator.ImportTest
 MefCalculator.AddIn
-MefCalculator.ImportTest

-Saved rejection graph to All.dgml
+Saved rejection graph to <Path to Output Folder>\AllErrors.dgml
 ```

 Mefx classify parts that have import issues into different levels based on the cause of thier import issues.
 Parts on higher levels, i.e. parts with larger level numbers, generally tend to have rejection issues because of the fact that they are importing a part that has failed imports itself, which means that the part they are trying to import will have a lower level number.